SolastaMods/SolastaUnfinishedBusiness/Documentation/UnfinishedBusinessSubclasses.md

 * Elemental Fury

 Starting at 3rd level, choose one elemental calamity.
 The calamity dictates the type of magical mantle you create while raging, as well as features you get on higher levels while following this path.
 If any effect requires a saving throw, the DC equals 8 + your proficiency bonus + your Constitution modifier.
-• Storm: While you are raging, all enemies within 5 feet of you take 1D6 lightning damage.
+• Storm: While you are raging, all enemies within 5 feet of you take 1D6 lightning damage when you end your turn.
-• Blizzard: While you are raging, all enemies within 5 feet of you take 1D6 cold damage.
+• Blizzard: While you are raging, all enemies within 5 feet of you take 1D6 cold damage when you end your turn.
-• Wildfire: While you are raging, all enemies within 5 feet of you take 1D6 fire damage.
+• Wildfire: While you are raging, all enemies within 5 feet of you take 1D6 fire damage when you end your turn.
  These damages increase to 1d10 at 6th level, 2d6 at 10th level, and 2d10 at 14th level.